 Nursery Shepherds: worship and play with our babies and toddlers

-Teaching Shepherd: lead and teach in the early childhood and elementary worship rooms
+Teaching Shepherd: lead and teach in the worship rooms

-Helping Shepherd: lead and assist the teacher in the early childhood and elementary worship rooms
+Helping Shepherd: lead and assist the teaching shepherd in the worship rooms

 Check-in Coordinator: welcome kids and families as they arrive and check-in to City Kids

-In City Kids , children and teaches encounter Jesus through play activities, liturgical practices, hearing Scripture and stories, prayer, and activities that help the kids respond to the story and prepare them to share this story with others.
+In City Kids , children and teaches encounter Jesus through play, liturgical practices, reading Scripture and stories, prayer, and activities that help the kids respond to the story and prepare them to share this story with others.
 They use a prayer card to guide them through these practices.

 You can download a copy of the prayer card to use in your family devotions here.